arksch/zwitscher/README.md

 to parse Twitter discourse in a PDTB style.
 This part of the project assumes as an input a constituency tree including POS-tags and tokens, together with the sentence-nested positions of the connectives themselves.
-From this input the script *pipeline* labels the argument spans that belong to the connective.
+From this input the script *pipeline.py* labels the argument spans that belong to the connective.

 The ideas for the discourse parser are along the lines of Lin. et. al. https://www.comp.nus.edu.sg/~nght/pubs/nle13.pdf